René Vilatte: Society of the Precious Blood

 The Society of the Precious Blood (SPB) was founded in 1887 in Wisconsin by Vilatte, under the name Société Missionnaire du Précieux Sang pour l'évangélisation des campagnes.
 There were French Canadians in the northern part of Door Peninsula who worked as laborers and foresters.
 It was an environment similar to Gatineau in Quebec, where Vilatte had worked as a teacher.

 Others joined the church, including John B. Gauthier.
 He had been a teacher in Ottawa and in Illinois.
 After his ordination for the Precious Blood mission in 1889, he became master of novices and gave SPB a great impulse.
 He was a spiritual man and a good pedagogue.
 The children liked him and several became religious under his influence.
 Certain came with him to Quebec, to minister in the Berthier and Maskinongé counties and in Montreal.
 One of them was Stephen Côté, who was at the origin of the parish of Greater Montreal.

 The Christian Catholic Church would not have developed as it did without the missionary activity of the religious of the Precious Blood.
 They preached Christ according to Scripture.
 Their goal is always to do pastoral work under this impulse.
-The first nuns, Sister Mary Ashmun and Sister Anne Schoen, joined the SPB in 1894.
+The first nuns, Mary Ashmun and Anne Schoen, joined the SPB in 1894.
 They were teachers and worked in Wisconsin.

 Marx and Blied wrote that a letter "indicates that two self-styled sisters who operated among the Belgians were induced to join Vilatte for temporal benefits" and there was extremely little evidence that the women may have belonged to a Jansenist sisterhood of St Martha.